Deploy Functions

 Deployment occurs as follows:

-make-env- Optional.
+application-environment- Optional.
 Run on deployment system.
 Create environment file for remote system.deploy-start- Optional.
 Run on each remote system.deploy-activate- Optional.
 Run on each remote system.deploy-finish- Optional.
 Run on each remote system.deploy-confirm- Optional.
 Run on deployment system.deploy-revert- Optional.
 Run on each remote system.

 Ordering of Hooks